-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2016

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission file number: 001-36333

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-87-0652870 (I.R.S.
-Employer Identification No.)

-4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401 (Address of principal executive offices)

-Registrant's telephone no., including area code: (832) 742-1357

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box (Do not check if a smaller reporting company)

-Accelerated filer \boxtimes Smaller reporting company \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🖾

-At May 4, 2016, the Company had 89,762,872 outstanding shares of common stock, par value \$0.001 per share.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2016 Or \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 0 001-36333 Bio-Path Holdings, (Exact name of registrant as speci Delaware 87-0652870 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4710 Bellaire Boulevard, Suite 210, E (Address of principal execut Registrant's telephone no., including are ea code: (832) 742-1357 Indicate by check mark whether the registrant (1) has filed all reports required to be filed the preceding 12 months (or for such shorter period that the registrant was required to file the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated definitions of "large accelerated filer," "accelerated filer" and "smaller reporting comparately in the comparate of the comparately in the comparatel Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ At August 1, 2016, the Company had 95,645,224 outstanding shares of common s stock, par value \$0.001 per share.